School Communications

 Civic Engagement in Schools Isn’t New

 From the earliest days of organized education, school systems welcomed students, families and community members through their doors.
-These groups have always played an essential role in helping schools fulfill their mission.
+Communities have always played an essential role in helping schools fulfill their mission.

 Civic engagement in schools began to change after 1900, however, according to Distributive Leadership, Civic Engagement and Deliberative Democracy as Vehicles for School Improvement, Leadership and Policy in Schools (Fusarelli, Kowalski and Petersen).
-The authors report that changing times led to a growing disconnection between schools and their communities and characterize the three types of engagement that now exist: adversarial, elector and communicative.
+The changing times led to a growing disconnection between schools and their communities and characterized the three types of engagement that now exist: adversarial, elector and communicative.

 Adversarial

-Unfortunately, the public has been conditioned to use public meetings as the means to object to a decision already made.
-The traditional public hearing could be described as a “come and yell at me” conditioned response.
+Unfortunately, the public has been conditioned to use public meetings to object to a decision already made.
+The traditional public hearing could be described as a “come and yell at me” response.
 Too often, stakeholders get involved only when they are upset about a decision.
-While leaders who play the adversarial game may win, the school system ultimately loses
+While leaders who play the adversarial game may win, the school system ultimately loses trust and support.

 “Conflict generated between school officials and citizens often endures long after the issue is resolved; thus, restoring trust between school officials and citizens is virtually impossible.” – Kowalski